WasixXD/image_to_ascii/README.md

 ## Brief 📖
-I my way to learn Rust i decided to make a converter.
+In my way to learn Rust i decided to make this converter.

 ## Challenges 🐢
-- Still learning Rust
+- new to Rust

 ## Goals 🏆
 [ x ] Convert Image to Ascii Art<br>